Lughi97/pAIng/README.md

  <li>The second scene is the one where we have a single game where we have two paddles that are going to play using the same model obtained in the training to play against each other and not to let the disk go out of bounds. </li>

 ## Disk class documentation
+To solve the constraints put on the isk the Disk class is used to simulate a bouncing disk ina field that when it bounces only off the wall will conserve the energy but not the direction.
+### Variables
 <details>
 <summary>Click here to show/hide the code for variables...</summary>
     <br>